Osisioma Ngwa: Political districts and administrative wards

 Abayi, Osisioma and Umungasi are the three major towns with Abayi-Ariaria, Umuojima-Ogbu and Umuakapara rapidly developing into towns.
 However, Osisioma Ngwa is divided into 10 wards and each ward has different villages in them and these villages also have kindred which are subdivided into clans and households called ‘onumara’.
 Thus, a village may be made up of 5 to 10 kindred and up to 20 to 30 clans and the household which uniformly constitutes what is called a village.
 The classification of these villages into wards was adopted by the colonial masters for effective administrative and political purpose and to ensure proper management and accountability.
-The wards are as follows: